-Thank you for purchasing a Castle Technology SCSI interface and/or a SCSI device.
+Thank you for purchasing a Castle Technology Storm SCSI interface.
 This User Guide covers the installation of interfaces & devices and the associated configuration of your Acorn computer.

 1.2 Typographical conventions

 The following conventions will be used in this guide: